Mahsahebdel/e2_ridekit/README.md

 ## Publication

 If you use E2-RideKit in an academic work, please consider citing our paper:
-"A Holistic Approach for Equity-aware Carbon Reduction of Ridesharing Platforms"
+A Holistic Approach for Equity-aware Carbon Reduction of Ridesharing Platforms; Mahsa Sahebdel, Ali Zeynali, Noman Bashir, Prashant Shenoy, Mohammad Hajiesmaili.
+[e-Energy 2024]

 ## Help and Resources